Case Study

 What is a fandom strategy?

-Attention fragments quickly.
+Attention spans fragment quickly.
 Without structure, discovery does not convert into belonging.
-Fans know who the artist is, but have no clear way to stay involved once the moment passes.
+Fans know the artist, but have no clear way to stay engaged once the moment passes.

-A fandom strategy is a way of building the infrastructure of belonging.
-It organizes efforts around a single vision.
-It declares how we will sustain audience interest in the always-on, attention-poor, post-social world, and shows how we translate that interest into love and success.
+A fandom strategy builds the infrastructure of belonging.
+It organizes efforts around a single vision, declares how we will sustain audience interest in the always-on, attention-poor, post-social world, and shows how we translate that interest into love and success.

 the Challenge